The Power of Silence: know when to shut up

 About the Author:

-Dr. Abraham Khoureis is an Organizational and Individual Behaviors University Adjunct Faculty.
-Aspires to become a Thought Leader on the subject.
+Dr. Abraham Khoureis is a Management & Organizational Behavior, and Leading Individuals & Teams University Adjunct Professor.
+He aspires to become a Thought Leader on the subject.